-The walk from our hotel to the famous landmark is through a beautiful park full of blossom flowers and exotic birds.
-Few couples are lying on the grass sharing kisses while the tourists are watching with stupefaction their loving demonstration.
-Hundred people left the work and now are gathering in the bars and restaurants with the view towards the Opera house.
+The walk from our hotel to the famous landmark is through a beautiful botanical garden full of blossom flowers and exotic birds.
+Few couples are lying on the grass sharing kisses while the tourists are watching with stupefaction their demonstration of love.
+Hundred people left the work and now are gathering in the bars and restaurants with the view towards the Operahouse.
 Everything is so peaceful but so full of life in the same time.

 We are stopping for a while, lying down under the shade of a pine three with a direct view over the Opera house and surrounded by gardens with fully blossomed flowers.

 The building designed by the danish architect Jorn Utzon gives the impression of a huge fish brought to the shore by the ocean’s waves, being the symbol of an entire continent, Australia.

-But what makes Opera even more atractive are not the artistic performances which take places inside of it but the amazing location on the Bennelong Point, surrounded by the city, the ocean and the modern Sydney’s bridge.
+But what makes Opera even more attractive are not the artistic performances which take places inside of it but the amazing location on the Bennelong Point, surrounded by the city, the ocean and the modern Sydney’s bridge.

 On the way back to the hotel I am admiring the beautiful houses trying to figured out the meaning of the modern sculptures displayed next by the bay.
 Each property in this area cost few million Australian dollars but I guess it worth the money as long as you have neighbors like Russell Crow and a direct view over your private boat.

 Next morning finds me in the hotel’s terrace sipping from a coffee while waiting for the bus which will take me to a new adventure: Bluemountain.
 Unfotunately all my colleagues refused to accompany me on this trip due to the high price or long time alocated for it.
 I respect their choice and I am planing to have lot of fun, exploring a totally unknown location all by myself.